omerwe/PCGCs/README.md

 A particular complexity of case-control studies is that the PCs are reflected in the kinship matrix entries, which can bias the estimation.
 It is therefore recommended to regress genotype vectors to the subspace that is orthogonal to the leading PCs.
 This can be done in `pcgcs_direct.py` via the flags `--PC1 <i1,i2,...,im>`, `--PC2 <i1,i2,...,im>`, where the arguments are a comma-separated list of covariate indices that are principal components (starting from 1).
 For example, if a covariates file includes 5 PCs and a sex covariate, the flag should be specified as `--PC1 1,2,3,4,5`.

 Unfortunately, regression of PCs out of genotype vectors leads to biased estimates if not properly accounted for, because the regression shrinks all kiship coefficients towards zero.
 To see this, consider the fact that the sum of the squared kinship coefficients is equal to the sum of the squares of the eigenvalues of the kinship matrix; hence setting the leading eigenvalues to zero will shrink the sum of the squared kinship coefficients.
-To account for this deflation, `pcgcs_direct.py` will report the deflation factors in its output when one of the flags `--num_PCs1`, `--num_PCs2`, is invoked.
+To account for this deflation, `pcgcs_direct.py` will report the deflation factors in its output when one of the flags `--PC1`, `--PC2`, is invoked.
 Afterwards, the reported deflation factors should be passed to `pcgcs_summary.py`.
 The flag names are `--geno1_factor`, `--sqr_geno1_factor`, which report the deflation in the sum of the eigenvalues and in the sum of the squares of the eigenvalues (which corresponds to the sum of the diagonal of the kinship matrix and the sum of the squares of all kinship coefficients, respectively).
 Similar quantities will also be reported for study 2, and should be passed as well with the flags `--geno2_factor`, `--sqr_geno2_factor`.

+# Working with Huge Datasets
+`pcgcs_direct.py` may have difficulty loading the entire matrix of genotypes into memory at once.
+To alleviate this concern, it is possible to compute summary statitics for different subsets of SNPs, and then concatenate them together and analyze the concatenated files with `pcgcs_summary.py`.
+This can be done with the flags `--snp1 <snp number>`, `--snp2 <snp number>`, as explained above.
+For example, one can run the following commands:

+`pcgcs_summary.py --bfile <bfile> --pheno <pheno> --covar <covar> --snp1 1 --snp2 50000 --z1_cov_out z1_1_50000.csv`
+`pcgcs_summary.py --bfile <bfile> --pheno <pheno> --covar <covar> --snp1 50001 --snp2 100000 --z1_cov_out z1_50001_100000.csv`
+`zcat z1_1_50000.csv.gz > z1_combined.csv`
+`zcat z1_50001_100000.csv | tail -n +2 >> z1_combined.csv`

+These commands will invoke `pcgcs_summary.py`, once for SNPs 1-50000 and once for SNPs 500001-100000.
+The next two commands will concatenate the summary statistics together (while making sure to only include a single header from the first file).

+When this is done, we still need to compute several required quantities, such as Gty files.
+This can be done using the script `pcgcs_intermediate.py`.
+This script accepts many of the same arguments as `pcgcs_direct.py`.
+The most important argument is `--mem_size <#SNPs>`, which will limit the number of SNPs loaded into memory at once.
+The second new argument that should be provided is `--eigenvalues_frac <f1,f2,...,fm>`.
+This argument provides a comma-separated list of fraction of variance explained by the PCs that are specified using the flag `--PC`.
+These are provided by [FlashPCA2](https://github.com/gabraham/flashpca) in the file pve.txt.

+After finising running `pcgcs_intermediate.py`, we can continue to run `pcgcs_summary.py` as usual.

 <br><br>
 # Important notes
 1. Overlapping individuals (shared between the two studies) will not be automatically detected.
 Please make sure that overlapping individuals are clearly marked in the plink files by having exactly the same family id and individual id.

 2. `pcgcs_direct.py` attemps to avoid storing large matrices in memory, and in particular avoids computing kinship matrices.
 Instead, it computes intermediate matrices of size `w x n`, where `w` is the `mem_size` parameter and `n` is the study size.
 However, it keeps the full contents of the plink files in memory, which may itself take up large amounts of memory.
+If this is a problem, please refer to the `Working with Huge Datasets` section above.

 <br><br>